rylub/rylub/README.md

 # Ryan Lubell

 I'm a QA/Data Analyst and Python Developer focused on building clean, testable pipelines for automated data validation, cleaning, and reporting.
-My background in design and marketing taught me how to ship projects efficiently and communicate clearly, skills I now apply to building and testing data workflows that actually work.
+My background in design and marketing taught me how to ship projects efficiently and communicate clearly — skills I now apply to building and testing data workflows that actually work.

 Currently, I’m building tools that leverage Python, pandas, and APIs to automate repetitive validation tasks and support better decision-making.
 I care about clear structure, readable code, and testing everything before it goes out the door.